soos-io/kb-docs/CSA/AzureDevOps.md

 ### **Run It**

-To run the SOOS Azure DevOps task against your repository’s code, just execute a build or commit a change.
+To run the SOOS Azure DevOps Task against your repository’s code, just execute a build or commit a change.
 The build will use the environment variables that you created for the API Key and Client ID.